SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 ## Upgrade SharePoint items

 You may include new SharePoint items or update existing SharePoint items when you upgrade your client-side solution.
-Because provisioning SharePoint items uses features, you are using the [feature upgrade actions](https://msdn.microsoft.com/en-us/library/office/ee537575(v=office.14).aspx) XML file to define a list of upgrade actions.
+Because provisioning SharePoint items uses features, you are using the feature [UpgradeActions](https://msdn.microsoft.com/en-us/library/office/ee537575(v=office.14).aspx) XML file to define a list of upgrade actions.

 The `upgradeActions` JSON object array in the `package-solution.json` references the feature XML file(s) associated with the upgrade actions for your feature.
 At the least, an upgrade action file defines the element manifest XML file that is executed when upgrading the feature.